pereruannabaala/Akan/README.md

 3. Select your gender (male or female).
 4. Click the "Generate Akan Name" button.
 5. Your Akan name will be displayed based on the day of the week you were born.

+## Contributing

+Contributions are welcome!
+Here are a few ways you can help:

++ <strong>Report bugs</strong>: If you find any issues, please open an issue on GitHub.
++ <strong>Feature requests</strong>: If you have ideas to improve the project, feel free to suggest them.
++ <strong>Pull requests</strong>: If you can fix a bug or implement a feature, feel free to fork the repository and submit a pull request.